sugarlabs/musicblocks/README.md

 run.
 Since Music Blocks is a fork of Turtle Blocks JS, musical functionality was added on top of it.
 However, music is fundamental to Music Blocks.
 Besides, the Turtle Blocks JS started initially with handful of features, and was written without a complex architecture.
-As Music Blocks got built on top of that, it got incremently complex, but the architecture remained simple, thus resulting in a monolith.
+As Music Blocks got built on top of that, it got incrementally complex, but the architecture remained simple, thus resulting in a monolith.
 Also, the functionality is tightly coupled with the interface and native client API (Web API).